fangel/RelAlg.js/bower_components/flight/doc/component_api.md

 #### `options`: Object

 Optional.
-An object that will be merged into the `attr` object, which is a property of the Component instance.
+An object that will be merged into the component's default `attr` object via the `initialize` method.
 Any additional arguments are merged into the first `options` argument.

 In the example below, we are creating an instance of an "inbox" Component and attaching it to a node with id `inbox`.
 We're also passing in values for a